freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/jquery/target-html-elements-with-selectors-using-jquery.md

 # --description--

-Now we have a `document ready function`.
+Now we have a `document ready` function.

 Now let's write our first jQuery statement.
 All jQuery functions start with a `$`, usually referred to as a dollar sign operator, or as bling.